mudassirfaaiz15/mudassirfaaiz15/README.md

 ---

-## 🎯 Objective
+## 🎯 Career Objective

-To build a strong career in **Cloud, DevOps, and Software Engineering**, contributing to **digital transformation initiatives** by designing efficient, secure, and scalable systems while continuously learning industry best practices.
+To grow as a **Cloud & DevOps Engineer**, contributing to **digital transformation and automation initiatives** by building scalable infrastructure, reliable CI/CD systems, and efficient cloud-native solutions.

 ---